mariotoffia/pyPwExt/README.md

 The *HTTP* module returns a pre-configured HTTP session that defaults.
 For example, it can configure the number of retries and the timeout and which methods and response codes should yield a retry.

-When retrying, it uses an exponential backoff and handles temporal outages.
+When retrying, it uses an exponential back-off and handles temporal outages.

 ```python
 with PyPwExtHTTPSession(logger=logger) as http: